kathaleeend1000/Computer-Systems-Security-Project-/README.md

 ## **Running the Project**
 After installing the dependencies and training the model, you can explore various scenarios and functionalities of the project.

+The final version includes a Logistic Regression-based classifier in the second scenario, trained with embeddings from a Sentence Transformer, to identify malicious injection attempts in a syntetic external website.
+The application supports dynamic analysis of website content triggering scenario failures when injections are detected.
+The model is trained to distinguish between safe and injection-prone text with high sensitivity and allows customizable thresholds for classification.
+The detection framework works effectively for the provided datasets and predefined scenarios, but it may require further tuning or retraining for more complex injection patterns using larger dataset.

 ---

 ## **Citation**